VT vs VTI: Which Is Right For You?

 VT vs VTI: The Real Differences

-As you can already tell, the biggest difference is that the VT fund and the VTI fund is an international and American fund vs an only-American fund.
-There’s more minute differences, however.
+As you can already tell, the biggest difference is that the VT fund and the VTI fund are international and American funds vs an American-only fund.
+There are more minute differences, however.

 Overview of VT and VTI